Running safety with your dog

 Your dog’s age and health

-If your dog is still a pup, they won’t be ready to go running until they’re fully grown as their bones and joints are still developing.
+Is your dog still a pup?
+They won’t be ready to go running until they’re fully grown, as their bones and joints are still developing.

 The length and route of the run

-If you’re a seasoned runner, you’re probably used to longer distances and all sorts of terrain but if your dog is new to the running scene, they’ll need to work up to your level.
-Pick shorter and level routes to begin with and increase as you and your dog progress.
+Provided you’re a seasoned runner, you’re probably used to longer distances and all sorts of terrain.
+However, if your dog is new to the running scene, they’ll need to work up to your level before they can safely join in with your long-distance running.

-Walking the route prior to the run can prepare you for the difficulty of the terrain, allow you to plan breaks and recognise any potential hazards.
+Walking the route prior to a run is a useful way to prepare for the difficulty of the terrain, allow you to plan breaks, and recognise any potential hazards.

 The pace they can manage